Michael Cooper

-Michael Jerome Cooper (born April 15, 1956), nicknamed "Coop", is an American basketball coach and former player.
+Michael Jerome Cooper (born April 15, 1956), nicknamed "Coop", is an American basketball coach and former professional player who is the head coach of the Cal State Los Angeles Golden Eagles men's basketball team.
 He played for the Los Angeles Lakers during his entire career in the National Basketball Association (NBA), winning five NBA championships with the Lakers during their Showtime era.
 He was an eight-time selection to the NBA All-Defensive Team, including five times on the first team.
 He was named the NBA Defensive Player of the Year in 1987.
 Cooper was inducted into the Naismith Memorial Basketball Hall of Fame in 2024.
 The Lakers retired his No. 21 jersey in 2025.

 As a coach, Cooper led the Los Angeles Sparks of the Women's National Basketball Association (WNBA) to two championships and the Albuquerque Thunderbirds to one NBA G League title.
 He has also coached in the NBA, WNBA, and the NBA Development League.
 He was the head coach for boys basketball at Culver City High School in California from 2021 to 2023.
 He then took an assistant coaching job for men's basketball at California State University, Los Angeles.
+Cooper was elevated to head coach in 2026.